Homeschool Companion Virtual High School

 Mr. Vaughn Jennings, Vice Principal, Humanities

-After becoming a registered respiratory therapist, Mr. Jennings returned to college and earned a BS in elementary education and art with minors in elementary math and science.
-Later, he received an MAT in multi-age instruction and was certified in WI, NY, OH, PA, and MD.
+Mr. Jennings earned a BS in elementary education and art with minors in elementary math and elementary science.
+He went on to receive an MAT in multi-age instruction and was certified in WI, NY, OH, PA, and MD.
 From 1965 to 1999, he began and taught in several church-run micro-schools.
-Then, he became a supervisor of MD, DE, parts of WV, and PA schools.
+He became a supervisor of MD, DE, and parts of WV.
+Then he was selected to be superintendent of the PA Conference of SDA schools.
 Since retiring, Vaughn has taught elementary and high school classes virtually.
-He loves editing, writing books and poetry, and giving Bible studies.
+He loves writing books, poetry, and giving Bible studies.
 For the past three years, Mr. Jennings has worked tirelessly to create community through the virtual delivery of instruction.
 He is considered a pioneer in the field.

 Mrs. Gretchen Harman, Registrar, German, and Math Tutor